-Valerie H. Barske

-University of Wisconsin, Stevens Point
+Valerie H. Barske University of Wisconsin, Stevens Point

-On January 18, 1913, the "Great Fire of Naha" consumed half of the area known as Higashi-machi, adjacent to the Tsuji-machi pleasure district on the main island of Okinawa.
-The local police arrested several women identified as yuta (diviners or shamans) accused of suspicious connections to the fire.
+On January 18, 1913, the "Great Fire of Naha" consumed half of the area known as Higashi-machi, adjacent to the Tsuji-machi pleasure district on the main island of Okinawa.1 The local police arrested several women identified as yuta (diviners or shamans) accused of suspicious connections to the fire.
 Despite their separate social and religious functions, yuta were often conflated with and ridiculed in ways similar to unlicensed prostitutes.
-Newspaper reports in the Ryūkyū Shinpō and the Okinawa Mainichi Shinbun implicated yuta as suspects involved in spreading rumors during the fire, foretelling the event, and attempting to heal the possessed female arsonist responsible for the blaze.
-Headlines forewarned of a "great offensive" by the Naha police that would punish all yuta of the district with "the goal of removing their 'noxious bane' once and for all."
-Although the authorities only detained three women in total, these intense statements against yuta reflect a larger historical process that targeted women of the Tsuji pleasure quarters as potential
+Newspaper reports in the $Ry\bar{u}ky\bar{u}$ Shinpō and the Okinawa Mainichi Shinbun implicated yuta as suspects involved in spreading rumors during the fire, foretelling the event, and attempting to heal the possessed female arsonist responsible for the blaze.2 Headlines forewarned of a "great offensive" by the Naha police that would punish all yuta of the district with "the goal of removing their 'noxious bane' once and for all."3 Although the authorities only detained three women in total, these intense statements against yuta reflect a larger historical process that targeted women of the Tsuji pleasure quarters as potential threats to Japan's imperializing mission, including performers, prostitutes, and priestesses.
+These women perpetuated female-centered folk practices from the previous era, and thus were portrayed as embodiment of the "backward" and "primitive" aspects of Okinawa which seemed to challenge Japan's efforts for modernization.

-&lt;sup>1 Although there were several "Great Fires" that affected Okinawa in the early twentieth century, including the "Great Fire of Naha" in 1901, the "Great Fire of Higashi" in 1910, and Tsuji fire in late 1913, Ifa's work on yuta specifically identifies the "Great Fire" with the date January 18, 1913.
+1 Although there were several "Great Fires" that affected Okinawa in the early twentieth century, including the "Great Fire of Naha" in 1901, the "Great Fire of Higashi" in 1910, and Tsuji fire in late 1913, Ifa's work on yuta specifically identifies the "Great Fire" with the date January 18, 1913.
 See Ifa Fuyū, "Yuta no rekishiteki kenkyū," Ryūkyū Shinpō, March 11, 1913.

-&lt;sup>2 Okinawa-ken Kyoiku Iinkai, et al., Okinawa Kenshi: Shiryō Hen vol. 16-17 (Naha: Okinawa-ken Kyoiku Iinkai, 1995), 54.
+2 Okinawa-ken Kyoiku Iinkai, et al., Okinawa Kenshi: Shiryō Hen vol. 16-17 (Naha: Okinawa-ken Kyoiku Iinkai, 1995), 54.